 You are here

-Local Phenology Projects use the Groups functionality within Nature's Notebook to allow multiple observers to contribute observations.
-These Groups may also contain more than one monitoring site.
-Groups have an administrator with all editing capabilities and members who are able to view the plants and animals selected for observation.
+Local Phenology Programs (LPPs) use the Group Functionality within Nature's Notebook to allow multiple observers to contribute observations.
+These LPP Groups may also contain more than one monitoring site.
+Groups have an administrator with editing capabilities and allow members to view the plants and animals the administrator has selected for observation.

-What do I need to know before I begin?
+What do you need to know before you begin?

 Brainstorm your program goals and the resources you need to meet them with our